goldfinch-eng/mono/packages/docs/docs/reference/contracts/core/SeniorPool.md

 ```

 Submit a request to withdraw `fiduAmount` of FIDU.
 Request is rejected
-if callers already owns a request token.
+if caller already owns a request token.
 A non-transferrable request token is
 minted to the caller

 _triggers a checkpoint_